Muny/ksu.py/README.md

 # ksu.py
 `ksu.py` is a python command line tool & library for controlling USB-connected KSU-1 power supplies.

+> [!TIP]
+> A code-free way to control the power supply is available at: https://muny.us/ksu/.
+Only browsers with access to the WebSerial or WebUSB APIs are supported (Chrome, Edge, Opera, and some Android devices with Chrome for Android)

 ## Command Line

 ### Usage